hongyukico/cordova-plugin-ktb-media/README.md

 # Cordova Streaming Media plugin

-for iOS and Android, by [Nicholas Hutchind](https://github.com/nchutchind)
+for iOS and Android, by [hongyukico](https://github.com/hongyukico)

 ## Description